Skip to main content

 Irish tax credits, explained.

-Tax credits reduce the PAYE you actually pay.
-Most workers claim two by default; you may qualify for several more.
+Tax credits reduce the PAYE you actually pay, euro for euro.
+Most workers hold two by default — worth €4,000 in 2026 — and many qualify for more.
 Make sure none of yours are missing.

 Educational estimates only.
 Not tax, legal, financial, payroll or employment advice.
 Verify with your employer's payroll team or Revenue.